 CPoP

-2. CPoP Structure: 1) CPoP can, but doesn’t need, to include the class of clients served.
-2) In 1-10 words (1-5 seconds), this represents the primary problem, issue, or concern you address for your clients.
-3) It should be short, memorable, shareable and begs the statement “tell me more”.
+3. CPoP Structure: 1-10 words (1-3 seconds) and includes two parts: 1) The class of clients served.
+2) The specific problem, issue, or aspiration point that you address for your clients.
+NOTE: A CPoP should be short, memorable, shareable, and begs the statement “tell me more.”

 See the CPoP Definition from Mitchell Levy